evrythng/digital-link.js/README.md

   },
 });
 ```
-Alternatively, you can add the line above to replace the `keyQualifiersOrder`.
+Alternatively, you can add the line below to replace the `keyQualifiersOrder`.
 This will sort them automatically.

 ```js
 sortKeyQualifiers: true